MarcL/djcruze.co.uk/src/pages/podcasts/2007-09-02-episode-32-is-anyone-still-subscribed.md

     - "Cruze classic from 1994:"
     - "The Brand New Heavies – Back To Love (Graeme Park Club Mix) – FFRR"
 ---
 Evening all.
 I've managed to find another couple of hours to get an official podcast done rather than just a mix which I put out a couple of weeks ago.
 It's got plenty of new funky tunes on there and an absolutely classic Cruze classic!
-If you've never heard the Graeme Park mix of The Brand New Heavies track &#8220;Back To Love&#8221; played **LOUD** in a club then you've never lived.
+If you've never heard the Graeme Park mix of The Brand New Heavies track &"Back To Love" played **LOUD** in a club then you've never lived.
 It's a quality feel good house tune with a stonking piano remix by the ex-Hacienda DJ Graeme Park.
 An absolutely amazing tune!

 Also on the podcast are some other great funky tracks remixed by men of the moment, [Wawa][3], and the new kid on the dirty house block, [Deadmau5][4].
 Hopefully I'll have more time to do a podcast each month again as well as a monthly mix.
 That's the plan anyway!
 Enjoy the tunes.